-Many home owners get fed up with paying a decorator to paint their house every year, and masonry paint only lasts for a certain time, so a coating development team came up with a revolutionary exterior wall covering which is applied by spray, and does need to be repainted for up to 20 years.
+Many home owners get fed up with paying a decorator to paint their house every year, and masonry paint only lasts for a certain time, so a coating development team came up with a revolutionary exterior wall covering which is applied by spray, and does NOT need to be repainted for up to 20 years.

 There are so many different house painting and repair products out there, searching for more durable and longer lasting wall protection systems for the house can seem a nightmare but it doesn’t have to be so.

 Masonry paint has its limits; sometimes, something more durable is needed

 Paint certainly has its limitations and apart from perhaps economical in terms of availability, value and decorative properties, paint will not cure typical wall problems found by many surveyors in the UK today.

 These problems often include such horror stories as brickwork discolouration or efflorescence, crumbling or loose mortar joins around brickwork, hollow or unsound rendering, cracked pebbledash or damp penetrating into the building.

 Today, there are many varieties of textured exterior wall coverings on the market; mostly offered as “supply and fit” by dedicated wall coating companies, and some less effective but cheaper wall covering systems are available to apply yourself, although the latter should be avoided.

 So why not just buy some paint from a shop?

 If you want to thrown your money away, go ahead!